“Proclaim! (or read!) in the name of thy Lord and the One whom Cherishes, Who created” (Qur’an 96:1)

-In other words whom ever is telling Muhammed (saw) to read, what exactly is he being asked to read?
+In other words, whoever is telling Muhammed (saw) to read, what exactly is he being asked to read?
 Is it a divine template?
 Is this an ethereal revelation that is appearing like a holographic image?

 So let us deal with the next point.

-So the “Qur’an Only Muslims” will say, “How can Muhammad be taught by the PEN if he cannot write?“
+So the “Qur’an Only Religion” will say, “How can Muhammed be taught by the PEN if he cannot write?“

 However; this assumes two things.

 - That this verse is not generally addressing the gift of literacy which is a blessing from Allah (swt).